efchea1/efchea1/README.md

 - 🌐 [LinkedIn](https://www.linkedin.com/in/emmanuel-fle-chea)
 - 📬 Email: emmanuelf.chea@gmail.com

+All contributions must comply with the CC BY-NC 4.0 license.
+Commercial use requires written permission.

 ----

 ## 📄 License

 All projects on this GitHub are licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/).
+For licensing exceptions or commercial inquiries, please contact Emmanuel at emmanuelf.chea@gmail.com.